 How does interoceptive awareness affect the ability to meet our basic needs?

 It’s simple, for us.
 If you are hungry – you eat.
 When you feel full – you stop eating.
 When you are thirsty – you get a drink.
 Tired – go to sleep.
 Cold – put on a sweater.
 Warm – take off the sweater.

 Our interoceptive awareness tells us that something is off inside our bodies and we seek a solution.
 However, someone with autism may not recognize these cues from the interoceptive system.

 For example, some children appear to have extremely high pain tolerance, or they need to be reminded to eat, others can’t tell when they feel full.

-For this reason, if your child struggles with self-regulation and you see they are becoming dysregulated and inappropriate behaviors are escalating, you should first consider internal problems.
+For this reason, if your child struggles with self-regulation and you see they are becoming dysregulated and inappropriate behaviors are escalating but you aren’t sure why first consider internal discomfort and basic needs

 Maslow’s Hierarchy of Needs

 Maslow’s Hierarchy of Needs states that in order for the needs at the top of the pyramid to be met, we must first fulfill the needs at the bottom.
 Therefore, in order for our kids to reach their full potential, we need their other, more basic needs to be met first.

 This is important and applicable throughout life – but for children, in school especially.
 If your child is in school, and they are hungry, tired, sick, in pain, etc. and their interoceptive awareness is not integrated well enough for them to communicate those needs, they won’t be learning at their true potential.